-Sump pumps work in conjunction with a sump pit.
+Sump pumps work in conjunction with a sump pit or sump pump tank.
 This pit is built beneath the level that needs to remain dry, which is usually the floor level.
 Water or other waste liquids that may spill during a process will collect in the pit as it is channelled there and be pumped away to prevent flooding.

 Options of low suction pumps, more commonly known as “puddle suckers”, for emptying shallow pits or spillages.